Play Live Radio

 “Through this website, AHCA disparages Amendment 4 and Floridians Protecting Freedom as its sponsor, alleging fearmongering and lying,” the motion for a temporary injunction said.
 “AHCA presents voters with false information about Amendment 4 and current law and creates a sense of urgency that ‘Current Law Protects Women.
 Amendment 4 Threatens Women’s Safety,’ that Amendment 4 will ‘lead to unregulated and unsafe abortions,’ and ‘We must keep Florida from becoming an abortion tourism destination state.’
 Voters can only be left with the impression that this state agency is advising them to vote no on Amendment 4.”

-A state response to the temporary injunction motion had not been posted on the court website as of early afternoon Monday.
-But in an email this month, the AHCA’s communications office said the agency was providing facts and information to Floridians.
+Also, in an email earlier this month, AHCA’s communications office said the agency was providing facts and information to Floridians.

 “Part of the agency’s mission is to provide information and transparency to Floridians on the quality of care they receive,” the email said.
 “Our new transparency page serves to educate Floridians on the state’s current abortion laws and provide information on a proposed policy change that would impact care across the state.”